KarelZe/thesis/references/obsidian/chapters/🤖transformer.md

 For it's original application, machine translation, both the encoder and decoder are required, as the input sequence in the source language must first mapped to a rich numerical representation to later generate the output in the target language <mark style="background: #FFF3A3A6;">(Note: This is over-simplifying and lines are blurry.)</mark> Yet, the modular design, allows to adapt Transformers to a much wider range of use cases, some of which only require the encoder or decoder.
 The necessity is highly dependent on the task to solve i. e., if a enriched representation of the input suffices, or if inversely new output must be generated.
 We refer to these truncated architectures as *encoder-only* or *decoder-only*.

 ## Transformer architectures

+<mark style="background: #BBFABBA6;">“We use a simplified version of layer normalization where the activations are only rescaled and no additive bias is applied.
+After layer normalization, a residual skip connection (He et al., 2016) adds each subcomponent’s input to its output.”
+(Raffel et al., 2020, p.
+4)</mark>

 - motivation to switch discuss the effects of layer pre-normalization vs. post-normalization (see [[@tunstallNaturalLanguageProcessing2022]])

 Both the encoder and decoder stack $L$ Transformer blocks.
-Each of these blocks consists of two sub-layers: a multi-head self-attention layer, followed by a fully-connected feed-forward network.
-Each of these sub-layer are connected by residual connections ([[@heDeepResidualLearning2015]]) and followed by layer normalization ([[@baLayerNormalization2016]]).
 The specific layer arrangement is referred to as *Post Layer Normalization* (Post-LN) derived from the placement of the normalization layer.

 First, we apply layer normalization before the selfattention and feedforward blocks instead of after.
 This small change has been unanimously adopted by all current Transformer implementations because it leads to more effective training (Baevski and Auli, 2019; Xiong et al., 2020). [[@narangTransformerModificationsTransfer2021]]